Nigeria: Ex-Boko Haram fighters face tough path to reintegration | DW | 18.03.2022

 The authorities argue that the reintegration of deradicalized combatants will ensure sustainable peace and security in the state and help bring the decade-long insurgency to an end.

-Ex-Boko Haram fighters hope that their communities find it in themselves to forgive them.
-For example, Bakura Adamu voluntarily laid down his arm and surrendered to the authorities to get back into society.
+Ex-Boko Haram fighters hope their communities can find it in themselves to forgive them.
+Bakura Adamu, for example, laid down his arms voluntarily and surrendered to the authorities to get back into society.

 But, for that to happen, he needs his community's acceptance.
 "In the name of God, we are appealing to you forgive us for what happened in the past," he said, promising that he and the other ex-fighters are "truly going to live in peace with everybody."